pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

     gunzip mhc_pangenome/mhc.gfa.gz
     Bandage load mhc_pangenome/mhc.gfa

+You could also use `scp` or `rsync` to move the GFA to your local computer and then use `Bandage` locally.

 </details>

 *A precaution:* The GFAs produced by Minigraph-Cactus differ somewhat from the GFAs produced by PGGB.
 Specifically, Minigraph-Cactus uses the `W` ("walk") lines added in [GFA v1.1](http://gfa-spec.github.io/GFA-spec/GFA1.html#gfa-11) to indicate haplotypes and distinguish them from reference paths, which are still represented using `P` lines.
 In contrast, PGGB uses `P` lines for both.